-In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820)."
-The guidance focuses on modification of disclosures, which includes the consideration of costs and benefits.
-The guidance will be effective for the Company's fiscal year beginning April 1, 2020, including interim periods within that year.
+In December 2019, the FASB issued ASU No. 2019-12, "Simplifying the Accounting for Income Taxes."
+The guidance focuses on simplifying accounting for income taxes by removing certain exceptions and simplifying certain requirements under Topic 740.
+The guidance will be effective for the Company's fiscal year beginning April 1, 2021.
 The Company does not currently anticipate the adoption to have a material impact on our financial position or results of operations.

-In January 2017, the FASB issued ASU No. 2017-04, "Intangibles-Goodwill and Other (Topic 350)."
-The new guidance reduces the complexity of goodwill impairment tests by no longer requiring entities to determine goodwill impairment by calculating the implied fair value of goodwill by assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
-The guidance will be effective for the Company's fiscal year beginning April 1, 2020, including interim periods within that year on a prospective basis.
+In August 2018, the FASB issued ASU No. 2018-14, "Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20)."
+The guidance focuses on additional disclosure of reasons for significant gains and losses to changes in the benefit obligation for the period, in addition to removal and clarification of existing disclosures.
+The guidance will be effective for the Company's fiscal year beginning April 1, 2021, on a retrospective basis.
 The Company does not currently anticipate the adoption to have a material impact on our financial position or results of operations.